-- Final Draft of Research Paper Due by 10AM.
+- Last Day of Class - Final Draft of Research Paper Due by 10AM.
 Submit to the dropbox and discussion board.
-See checklist for details. - Complete Paper 3: Self-Assessment by answering the survey in the "Paper 3: Self-Assessment" dropbox - by 11:49 PM. - Complete Course Commentary by answering the survey in the "Course Commentary" dropbox by 11:49 PM. - Optional Major Paper Rewrite of Paper #1 is due by 11:49 PM.
-Submit to the "Major Paper Rewrite" dropbox.
+See checklist for details. - Complete Paper 3: Self-Assessment by answering the survey in the "Paper 3: Self-Assessment" dropbox - by 11:49 PM.
+We will start this task in class. - Complete Course Commentary by answering the survey in the "Course Commentary" dropbox by 11:49 PM.
+We will start this task in class. - Optional Major Paper Rewrite of Paper #1 is due by 11:49 PM.
+Submit to the "Major Paper Rewrite" dropbox. - Please note that there will be no extensions on projects past class time given the short period to finalize grades.